-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 - 51 Employers should ensure that the way in which machinery is installed complies with the safety instructions set out in the design and manufacturing information supplied with machinery.
+- Employers should ensure that the way in which machinery is installed complies with the safety instructions set out in the design and manufacturing information supplied with machinery.
 Failure to appropriately install equipment can lead to instability and could lead to accidents and failures.
-Consideration of the work environment should be made to take into account where machinery will be installed to ensure that it can be safely used and does not present hazards. - 52 All safety devices should be installed, before machinery is taken into use in line, with the manufacturer's specification and instructions.
+Consideration should be given to the work environment to take into account where machinery will be installed in order to ensure that it can be safely used and does not present hazards. - All safety devices should be installed, before machinery is taken into use, in line with the manufacturer's specification and instructions.